Genital Warts

 What are genital warts?

-Genital warts are a sexually transmitted infection caused by the human papillomavirus (HPV).
+Genital warts are a sexually transmitted infection caused by certain strains of the human papillomavirus (HPV).

-Genital warts are spread through skin-to-skin contact during vaginal, anal, or oral sex.
+Genital warts are primarily spread through skin-to-skin contact during vaginal, anal, or oral sex with an infected person.

-Genital warts appear as small, flat, or raised growths on the genitals, anus, or surrounding areas.
+Symptoms may include small, flat, or raised growths on the genitals, anus, or surrounding areas, and can be painful or itchy.

 Can genital warts be treated?